“Have I got a deal for you…” (said no one, ever, truthfully)

 And how do you take advantage of all this experience and savvy?

-… and you might realize why these kinds of groups have been the main go-to resource for the most successful business owners throughout history.
+You might just realize why groups like these have been a go-to resource for successful business owners throughout history.